-As shown in Figure 3, the median age in the Town of Rietbrock was 49.4 in 2022, significantly higher than in 2010 (39.7).
-This is significantly higher than the median age in both Marathon County (41.0) and Wisconsin (39.9) as a whole.
+As shown in Figure 3, the median age in the Town of Wien was 40.4 in 2022, slightly higher than in 2010 (39.3).
+The Town of Wien's median age of 40.4 was similar to the median age in both Marathon County (41.0) and Wisconsin (39.9) as a whole in 2022.
 Two age groups are particularly significant, those 65 and over and those under 18.
 The population under 18 is a dependent population that requires more services including quality childcare, schools, and specialized health care needs.
 Those 65 and over may require access to healthcare, transportation, and community services.
 The U.S. Census provides an age dependency ratio, which is the ratio of dependents (people younger than 15 or older than 64) to the working age population (those ages 16-64).
 The old age dependency ratio is the number of those over 65 divided by the number working age population and the child dependency ratio is that ratio of those under 16 divided by the working age population.

-As shown in Figure 4, the Town of Rietbrock has a lower age dependency ratio, at 58.1, than Marathon County (69.2) and Wisconsin (64.6).
-In other words, there are nearly six dependents for every ten working aged adults within the Town of Rietbrock.
-There are similar rates of dependent residents in the older and younger age categories.
+As shown in Figure 4, the Town of Wien has a higher age dependency ratio, at 71.1, than Marathon County (69.2) and Wisconsin (64.6).
+In other words, there are over seven dependents for every ten working aged adults within the Town of Wien.
+The Town of Wien has a significantly higher Child Dependency ratio (50.6) than both the County (38.2) and the State (35.5).
+The Town of Wien's Old-Age Dependency ratio of 20.6 is significantly lower than those of Marathon County (31.0) and Wisconsin (29.1).
 These numbers reinforce the importance of support services in the Town ranging from accessible healthcare, quality childcare, and social support systems.